 With its dark brown front door, the color scheme on this Cape Cod cottage takes its cues from the surrounding landscape.
 Burgundy and pink accents found in the Japanese maple, rose, Loropetalum, and caladium brighten garden beds and complement the home's exterior.
 A textural stone walkway leads the way to the chestnut-color entry to complete the storybook scene.

 Suggested Paint Color: Seed Brown 2096-10, Benjamin Moore

 Create a streamlined silhouette with a serene palette of grays and blues.
 This exterior draws on the cool, neutral hues found in the surrounding hardscape materials.
 A deeper shade of slate blue painted on the front door brings the entry forward to become a focal point.

-A nearly black hue on an unadorned, wide double door flatters this modern ranch.
-Symmetrical placement of planters, lighting, and hardware give the spot balanced, eye-catching appeal.
+A nearly black front door hue can turn a simple entry into a striking statement-maker.
+The dark charcoal color on an unadorned, wide double door flatters this modern ranch, complementing more muted neutrals on the siding and trim.
+The symmetrical placement of planters, lighting, and hardware gives the spot a balanced, eye-catching appeal.